Cookies help us deliver our services.

 How to Get to Imari:

-• Imari Station can be reached from Fukuoka’s Meinohama Station on the JR Chikuhi Line.
+• By train: Imari Station can be reached from Fukuoka’s Meinohama Station on the JR Chikuhi Line.
 Trains on this line are covered by the Japan Rail Pass.

 Nagasaki is a fascinating and fun-loving city with a complex history.
 Nagasaki was one of the few cities in Japan to allow trade with foreign nations during the country’s period of isolation in the Edo era.